RoboSats/robosats/docs/_pages/docs/03-understand/05-trade-escrow.md

 When selling bitcoin, a trade escrow is used to protect the buyer from fraud or nonpayment.
 The escrow acts as an assurance of security, leveraging Lightning [hold invoices](https://github.com/lightningnetwork/lnd/pull/2022) for a trustless transaction between robots.

 The alotted time to submit (lock) a trade escrow is determined by the order maker.
-The escrow's expiry timer defaults to three hours; however, this can be customized to range anywhere from one to eight hours.
+The escrow's expiry timer defaults to {{site.robosats.hours_submit_escrow}} hours; however, this can be customized to range anywhere from 1 to 8 hours.

 If the seller fails to lock the trade escrow within the order's given time limit, then the seller forfeits their fidelity bond.
 Refer to [Understand > Bonds](https://learn.robosats.com/docs/bonds/) for additional information on fidelity bonds.
 In addition, if a dispute is opened, then the satoshis in escrow are released to the dispute winner.